jmeade11/FEWD/tools.md

 ## Emmet

 ### Installing Emmet
-To add Emmet support to Sublime Text, first you'll need to install [Package Control](https://packagecontrol.io).
+To add Emmet support to Sublime Text, you'll need to install [Package Control](https://packagecontrol.io) first.
 Package Control makes it possible to easily find and install hundreds of plugins for Sublime Text.

 1. Follow the instructions [here](https://packagecontrol.io/installation) to install Package Control.
 2. Once Package Control is installed (exit and restart Sublime Text after installation), launch the Package Control by choosing **Sublime Text > Preferences > Package Control** or with the keyboard shortcut <kbd>⌘</kbd> (command) + <kbd>⇧</kbd> (shift) + P.